cgil/simmer/README.md

 # Simmer - A Paper Notebook Recipe Manager

-Simmer is a modern web application that brings the warmth and personality of a paper recipe notebook to the digital world.
+Simmer is a modern web application that offers a sleek, magazine-style experience for managing your digital recipes.
 It allows you to capture, organize, and cook from your favorite recipes with a beautiful, journal-like interface.

 ## Features

--   📝 Paper notebook-style interface with a warm, personal feel
+-   💄 Elegant, magazine-style interface for a premium culinary experience
 -   🔍 AI-powered recipe extraction from URLs
 -   🧠 AI-powered recipe ideas generation from text prompts
 -   🍳 AI-powered ingredient substitution suggestions